The seasons, Book 1 Available on AMAZON for .99 cents during the 1st week of October.

 Mother, yes, my mother, I remember now.

 For the first time in two years, I smiled, then looked at the driver, “Yes, my mother.”
-Then, back through the windshield where my smile faded.
+Then, back through the windshield.
+My smile faded.

-I stepped from the car as the driver, whom I could not place a name, pulled my duffle bag from the rear seat and dropped it on the curb.
+The driver, whom I could not remember his name, pulled my duffle bag from the rear seat and dropped it on the curb.

 I stood near the street and gazed up the pathway to the house.
 Again, this home and street of my childhood provided no memory.